Invariant Extended Kalman Filtering with Partial Orientation Measurement Integration: Theoretical Derivations and Application to Autonomous Surface Vessels: Results and Discussion

-While the InEKF and MEKF may exhibit similar steady-state accuracy, the speed and consistency with which an estimator converges to a reliable solution are paramount, particularly when faced with significant initial state errors.
-This is a known challenge for the MEKF, as its reliance on linearization around the current state estimate means that poor initial guesses can lead to inaccurate linearizations and even divergence.
-To specifically examine this behavior, we conducted an experiment using 100 Monte Carlo simulations (results shown in Fig. \ref{fig:convergence}) where initial state estimates were independently perturbed with Gaussian noise drawn from the uncertainty specified in \ref{tab:convergence_params}.
+While the InEKF and MEKF may exhibit similar steady state accuracy, the speed and consistency with which an estimator converges to a reliable solution are paramount, particularly when faced with significant initial state errors.
+This is a known challenge for the MEKF, as its reliance on linearization around the current state error estimate means that poor initial guesses can lead to inaccurate linearizations and even divergence.
+In contrast, the InEKF defines its error in the Lie algebra through an invariant group action, decoupling the linearization from the current state estimate.
+This invariance allows the filter to correct large initial offsets and reliably return the estimate toward the true trajectory, even under highly uncertain initialization.
+To specifically examine this behavior, we conducted 100 Monte Carlo simulations where initial state estimates were independently perturbed with Gaussian noise.
+The distribution parameters for these perturbations are specified in Table \ref{tab:convergence_params}, with the resulting convergence profiles illustrated in Fig. \ref{fig:convergence}.

-In the first part of this experiment, we reduce the update rate of partial orientation roll and pitch measurements from 30 Hz (as in Fig. \ref{fig:vanilla}) to 6 Hz to better visualize the difference in the filters' convergence rate.
+In the first part of this experiment, we reduce the update rate of partial orientation roll and pitch measurements from 16 Hz (as in Fig. \ref{fig:vanilla}) to 4 Hz to better visualize the difference in the filters' convergence rate.
 Despite the intentionally high initial error in the state belief, the presence of accurate and frequent roll and pitch measurements correct any potential linearization errors in the MEKF and both filters converge to the true solution.
 Notably, the InEKF exhibits a slightly faster convergence rate for the orientation states, though this improvement, while present, might be considered minor in the context of certain applications.

-To make the distinction more evident, we conduct a second comparison where we remove roll and pitch measurements entirely, relying only on heading and GPS updates.
-Despite the removal of horizon measurements, the InEKF still generally converged, albeit with reduced accuracy and experiencing divergence in one of the simulations.
+To make the distinction more evident, we conduct a second comparison where we remove roll and pitch measurements entirely, relying only on heading and GPS position updates.
+Despite the removal of horizon measurements, the InEKF still generally converged, albeit with reduced accuracy and an extended settling time.
 As anticipated due to its reliance on linearization about the state, the MEKF frequently diverged without the stabilizing effect of the frequent roll and pitch measurements.